pdfernhout/Pointrel20150110/README.txt

-Pointrel20150110 by Paul Fernhout
+Pointrel20150110 by Paul Fernhout, MIT license

-The intent of this version of the Pointrel system was to have a quick-and-dirty experimental command line version inspired by the MH (mail handling) concept, where you could use standard shell operations alongside Pointrel triples.
+The intent of this version of the Pointrel system was to have a quick-and-dirty experimental command line version of a triple store inspired by the MH (mail handling) concept, where you could use standard shell operations alongside command to create and find Pointrel triples.
 I made an initial version in Node.js.
-So you could issue commands like (with the proper aliases) "pointrel add a b c").
+So, with the proper aliasing, you could issue shell commands like: "$ pointrel add a b c".

 I rapidly realized it would be nice to also have a server version so you access the content via a web browser.
 So, I added that also using Node.js to the same JavaScript file (adding a "pointrel server" command).